Westlake High School (Ohio)

 Westlake High School is a public high school located in Westlake, Ohio, United States, west of Cleveland.
 It is the only high school in the Westlake City Schools district.
-The school principal is Rob Woods.

 Campus

 Westlake High School was rebuilt and completed in 2013.
 The high school features a rotunda housing the cafeteria.
-Academic wings are divided into two floors, with classrooms grouped in sections.
+Academic wings are divided into two floors, with classrooms grouped in sections, known as wings.
+The A wing houses Miscellaneous rooms, the B wing houses English on the first floor, and Mathematics on the 2nd floor.
+The C wing houses the sciences, and is only one floor.
+The D wing houses history on the first floor and Foreign Language/ESL on the 2nd floor.
+The E wing hosts Arts and T&E classes.
+There is no 2nd floor.
+The F wing hosts music education and the large Performing Arts Center, housing 400 seats and a mainstage with a pit.

 The school has one baseball diamond, two softball diamonds, five tennis courts, and a football stadium complete with turf, where Westlake plays in the fall, winter, and spring.

 Academics

-Westlake High School offers AP (Advanced Placement), IB (International Baccalaureate), and CCP (College Credit Plus) courses offered through Cuyahoga Community College.
+Westlake High School offers AP (Advanced Placement) and CCP (College Credit Plus) courses offered through Cuyahoga Community College, in a addition to a variety of honors classes and electives spanning from arts, business, computer science/technology, and engineering.
+The Westshore Career Technical Program in partnership with other area schools provides students with experience to go into blue-collar jobs if they so choose.

 Quality of education

-Ninety-three percent of students who graduate Westlake continue on to a two or four year university.
+Ninety percent of students who graduate Westlake continue on to a two or four year university.